skippy-io/skippy-io.github.io/docs/tutorials/getting-started-with-skippy-x-junit5.markdown

 ```

 The `.cov` file contains a list of classes that are covered by `com.example.LeftPadderTest`.
 This data was captured
-from [JaCoCo](https://www.jacoco.org/) during the execution of the test suite.
+from [JaCoCo](https://www.jacoco.org/) during Skippy's analysis.
 You might wonder: Shouldn't there be
 coverage for `com.example.TestConstants`?
 Yes.
 But: JaCoCo's analysis is based on the execution of instrumented
 bytecode.
 Since the Java compiler inlines the value of `TestConstants.HELLO` into`LeftPadderTest`'s class file, JaCoCo
 has no way to detect this.